 Currently the OP accepts authentication requests from any Relying Party.
 Possibly this should be restricted to either authorized RPs or RPs not on a "blacklist".
+I haven't seen any discussion of this.

 Relying Party support

 The OpenID protocol specifies a sequence of message exchanges between the relying party and the user agent (and thence the OP, through redirection).
 It is thus a good candidate for a JASPI module, substituting for the standard basic, digest, or form based message exchanges.
 This is being developed in the jaspi component.
 When complete it will allow specifying OpenID authentication just as you can now specify basic, digest, or form authentication, although not through web.xml.